WHO WE ARE

 Jen Rashleigh: Director of Partner & Community Engagement

 In the world of food production & community engagement, Jen brings over a decade of experience at Farmers on 57th which she founded in 2008.
-Farmers on 57th is an educational and productive community integrated farm in Vancouver.
-In this role she continues to work closely (now remotely) with partners as diverse as the City of Vancouver, Vancouver Coastal Health, South Vancouver Family Place, South Vancouver Neighbourhood House, Coalition for People with Disabilities, University of British Columbia, Institute for Wellness.
-Farmers on 57th is financially self sustaining non profit & business hybrid, a pioneer in its field, and listed as an example of best practice in the City of Vancouver’s Greenest City strategy.
+Farmers on 57th is an educational and productive community integrated farm in Vancouver, and is listed as an example of best practice in the City of Vancouver’s Greenest City strategy.

-Jen is the current coordinator of the North Saanich Flavour Trails festival, is one of two project leads for the Destination Greater Victoria’s federally funded agri-tourism initiative for the peninsula, and is part of the CRFAIR (Capital Region Food and Agriculture Initiatives Roundtable) team which works towards a robust, sustainable and just local food system.
+Jen is the past coordinator of the North Saanich Flavour Trails festival, involved in the Destination Greater Victoria’s federally funded agri-tourism initiative for the peninsula, and is part of the CRFAIR (Capital Region Food and Agriculture Initiatives Roundtable) team which works towards a robust, sustainable and just local food system.

 Lauren Searle: Board Director